microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 The solution to this is to ensure that the [.NET Core CLI tools are installed] (https://docs.microsoft.com/en-us/dotnet/core/tools/?tabs=netcore2x) and reboot the system for force all apps to get a refreshed system path.

+If hand joints over remoting are still not working after following the above steps, there might be something misconfigured in the profiles for general hand joints on-device.
+In that case, please [reach out on one of our help resources](../GettingStartedWithTheMRTK.md#getting-help).

+### Removing HoloLens 2-specific remoting support

+If you're running into conflicts or other issues due to the presence of the DotNetWinRT adapter, please [reach out on one of our help resources](../GettingStartedWithTheMRTK.md#getting-help).

+You can also temporarily remove the adapter to workaround your issue via the following steps:

+1. In Unity, go to Window -> Package Manager and uninstall MSBuild for Unity
+1. Search for DotNetWinRT.dll in your assets list in Unity and either delete the DLL or delete the Plugins (MRTK 2.2 or earlier) or Dependencies (MRTK 2.3 or later) folder that contains it a few levels up.
+That should remove these conflicting namespaces, while keeping MRTK around
+1. If you run the MRTK Configurator again, make sure you don't re-enable MSBuild for Unity

 ## Connecting to the HoloLens